 What is a featured snippet?

-Chances are you have probably have come across a featured snippet on search before but didn’t realise what they were called.
-Simply put, a featured snippet is a short answer or summary to a user’s query.
+Chances are you have probably have come across a featured snippet on search before but didn’t realise what they are.
+Simply put, a featured snippets is the short answer that appears above the Google search results.

 There are three types of featured snippets: list snippets, paragraph snippets, and table snippets.
 Each one provides key meta data, including page title, url, and a link to the relevant article.